MBieleke/maikbieleke-com/content/publication/hirsch-bieleke-bertschinger-2021-plos-one/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Struggles and strategies in anaerobic and aerobic cycling tests: A mixed-method approach with a focus on tailored self-regulation strategies.'
+title: 'Struggles and strategies in anaerobic and aerobic cycling tests: A mixed-method approach with a focus on tailored self-regulation strategies'
 subtitle: ''
 summary: ''
 authors: